weaveworks/weave-gitops-enterprise/docs/cicd.md

 # Weave Gitops Enterprise CI/CD

 This document aims to characterise the cicd pipeline for change until it reaches production.
 In our context, given that we are not SaaS company, our definition of production environment is until the change gets released as part of a [Weave Gitops release](https://github.com/weaveworks/weave-gitops-enterprise/releases)
 As expected, Flux for deployment and Github Actions as CI.

+## PR Journey

 The journey of a Weaveworks engineer development is the following: